 10 of 11

-Trimming palm fronds is part of what keeps tree-trimming companies busy throughout the year.
-But it can be dangerous or even fatal work.
-Deaths have occurred when tree cutters have been suffocated by fronds that have slid down onto the worker and immobilized him or her.
+Trimming palm fronds is part of what keeps tree-trimming companies busy throughout the year, but this can be dangerous or even fatal work.
+Deaths have occurred when tree cutters have been suffocated by fronds that have slid down onto the worker and immobilized them.
 When this occurs, it's almost impossible for a worker to remove the fronds, because his or her body is pinned against the trunk with hundreds of pounds of pressure from the fronds.
-The fronds can force a worker's head and... chin to his chin, resulting in suffocation.
+The fronds can force a worker's head and chin to his or her chest, resulting in suffocation.

-If the palms on your property need trimming, hire a company with experience in palm cutting.
+If the palms on your property need trimming, hire a company with experience in palm maintenance.
 When feasible, they should use bucket trucks or mobile cranes.
-When the equipment is not available or the location does not permit their use, some arborists and tree cutters have devised a technique for trimming palms from above, so the trimmer won't be caught beneath a palm tree's skirt of fronds.
+When this equipment is not available or the location does not permit their use, there is a technique for trimming palms from above, so the trimmer won't be caught beneath a palm tree's skirt of fronds.